 The popular belief is that the VM Motori HR range of engines were designed primarily for marine use and were adapted for automotive and industrial use.
 However, this was not the case as the engines were designed from the beginning with all three uses in mind and hence the reason VM built a very sturdy, robust engine, offering high horse power to weight ratio.

-At the time when BMW marine marketed this engine, it was quite a revelation in terms of diesel powered pleasure and commercial craft offering high revs with high horse power figures and very reasonable fuel economy in comparison to petrol engines of similar horse power.
+When BMW marine marketed this range of engines, it was quite a revelation at the time to have a diesel engine powered both pleasure and commercial craft.
+These engines offered high revs with high horse power figures with low weight due to the engines utilising aluminium cylinder heads and in addition they provided exceptional fuel economy compared to petrol engines of similar horse power.

 Most parts are still available for the BMW Marine engines but some of the coolers, heat exchangers, water pumps and turbo chargers are now obselete, very often requiring some form of adaptations when it comes to replacement parts.